benhprentice/HabitPal/README.md

 ## Features
 List the ready features here:
-- Awesome feature 1
+- Give each feature a name.
-- Awesome feature 2
+- Describe what it does and who or what uses it.
-- Awesome feature 3
+- What user stories correspond to this feature.

 ## Screenshots